Walther Schröder: Peacetime Party, political and police career

-Second World War service
+World War II

 Schröder was sent to the Netherlands immediately after the general strike of February 1941, as head of German police forces to help put down the strike and restore order.
 On 4 August 1941, Schröder was appointed by Reichsführer-SS Heinrich Himmler as SS and Police Leader (SSPF) "Lettland" in the Reichskommissariat Ostland with headquarters in Riga.
 He was the only holder of this post.
 He reported to Higher SS and Police Leader (HSSPF), SS-Gruppenführer Hans-Adolf Prützmann, and the Generalkommissar (General Commissioner) of Lettland, Otto-Heinrich Drechsler, who also was the Oberbürgermeister (Lord Mayor) of Lübeck.
 Schröder controlled the activities of German SS, SD and Ordnungspolizei forces.
 He also directed the activities of native Latvian law enforcement and security forces, including the Latvian Auxiliary Police, which he controlled as Commander of Order Police.
 These forces were involved in numerous murders of Jews and other Latvians, including the infamous Liepāja massacres and the Rumbula massacre.
 It is estimated that over 80,000 Latvians were murdered in the Holocaust.

 On 27 September 1941, Schröder was promoted to SS-Brigadefuhrer and Generalmajor of Police.
 From January 1943, he was involved in the political negotiations for the establishment of the Latvian Legion, a military formation largely composed of Latvian volunteers, which eventually grew to contain the 15th Waffen Grenadier Division of the SS (1st Latvian) and the 19th Waffen Grenadier Division of the SS (2nd Latvian).

 On 1 April 1944, Schröder was also appointed the second and last SSPF "Estland," though by autumn Red Army forces were overrunning his jurisdictions.
 Reval was occupied by Soviet forces on 22 September, Riga fell on 13 October, and on 19 October his two SSPF commands were dissolved and Schröder was transferred back to Lübeck where he still held the post of Police President.